-At-risk - This includes persons who are:
+At risk - This includes persons who:

-- (a) 13 years of age or younger. - (b) Regardless of age, believed or determined to be experiencing one or more of the following circumstances: - 1.
-Is out of the zone of safety for his/her chronological age and developmental stage. - 2.
-Has a mental or behavioral disability. - 3.
-Is drug dependent, including prescribed medication and/or illegal substances, and the dependency is potentially life-threatening. - 4.
-Has been absent from home for more than 24 hours before being reported to law enforcement as missing. - 5.
-Is in a life-threatening situation. - 6.
-Is in the company of others who could endanger his/her welfare. - 7.
-Is absent in a way that is inconsistent with established patterns of behavior and that cannot be readily explained.
+- (a) Are 13 years of age or younger. - (b) Regardless of age, are believed or determined to be experiencing one or more of the following circumstances: - 1.
+Out of the zone of safety for their chronological age and developmental stage - 2.
+Mentally or behaviorally disabled - 3.
+Drug dependent, including prescribed medication and/or illegal substances, and the dependency is potentially life-threatening - 4.
+Absent from home for more than 24 hours before being reported to law enforcement as missing - 5.
+In a life-threatening situation - 6.
+In the company of others who could endanger their welfare - Absent in a way that is inconsistent with established patterns of behavior and cannot be readily explained.
 Most children have an established and reasonably predictable routine. - 8.
-Is involved in a situation that would cause a reasonable person to conclude the person should be considered at risk.
+Involved in a situation that would cause a reasonable person to conclude the person should be considered at risk

 Missing person - Any person who is reported missing to law enforcement when that person's location is unknown.
-This includes a person that is less than 18 years of age who is reported to the Department as abducted, lost or as a runaway (Idaho Code 18-4508(2); Idaho Code 18-4508(3)).
+This includes a person that is less than 18 years of age who is reported to the Department as abducted, lost, or as a runaway (Idaho Code 18-4508(2); Idaho Code 18-4508(3)).

 Missing person networks - Databases or computer networks that are available to law enforcement and are suitable for obtaining information related to missing person investigations.
-This includes the National Crime Information Center (NCIC), the Idaho Law Enforcement Telecommunications System (ILETS) and the Idaho Missing Person Clearinghouse.
+This includes the National Crime Information Center (NCIC), the National Missing and Unidentified Persons System (NamUs), the Idaho Public Safety and Security Information System (ILETS), and the Idaho Missing Person Clearinghouse.